MetzinAround/practical-classroom-workshop/course/tools.md

 1. To do so, click on **Preferences** from the dropdown menu next to your user icon on the upper right.
 1. Then click on **Access Tokens**.
 1. Name the token and choose an expiration date.
-1. Check only `api` permissions.
+1. Check only the `api` permissions box.
 Then create the token.
 1. When the token is created copy it to the clipboard.
 This `.gif` shows you how to do that: